-Within the original Preserve, long-term, negligible to minor, seasonal, adverse impacts would also occur to nonhunting visitors from the presence of hunters and hunting activities, as discussed in the analysis for alternative 1.
-Long-term, moderate, beneficial effects would be experienced by hunters from the opportunity to participate in hunting in the original Preserve, as discussed in the analysis for alternative 1.
+Within the original Preserve, long-term, negligible to minor, seasonal, adverse impacts would also occur to nonhunting visitors from the presence of hunters and hunting activities.
+Long-term, moderate, beneficial effects would be experienced by hunters from the opportunity to participate in hunting in the original Preserve.

 In the Addition, the recreational opportunities and associated visitor use and experience would remain unchanged since hunting would continue to be prohibited in this area.
 Longterm, minor, adverse impacts would be experienced by hunters from the prohibition of hunting in this area.
-The impacts to these nonhunting visitors would be obviously detectable since hunting would be prohibited in the Addition; however, the prohibition of hunting in this one area of the Preserve would not be expected to appreciably diminish critical characteristics of the visitor experience since hunting could still occur in the original Preserve.
 Beneficial effects would be experienced by nonhunting visitors since the opportunity would still exist to participate in nonhunting recreational activities free from the presence of hunting in the Addition.
 These effects would be long-term, moderate, and beneficial.
-This availability of an area in the Preserve (i.e., the Addition) absent from hunting could potentially encourage additional visitors to participate in nonhunting activities in this area and the visitor satisfaction of these visitors could increase as a direct result.